 Many scholars enjoy co-authoring because doing allows them to have an opportunity to develop new ideas, extend our methodological toolkit, and share the workload.
 During this panel discussion, you will hear from faculty and current students who are in the process or who have collaborated in the past.
 We welcome any student (at any level) who is interested in co-authorship and collaboration in writing and research to attend.
 Panelist include both students and faculty.

-The Graduate School, the Career Center, and the Alumni Association are pleased to present the eleventh annual Career Symposium for Graduate Students and Postdocs.
+The Graduate School, the Career Center, and the Alumni Association are pleased to present the twelfth annual Career Symposium for Graduate Students and Postdocs.

 This event is designed to be an opportunity for graduate students and postdocs to:

 Learn how to enhance their job marketability